Mercury13/unicodia/README.md

 * Joining fields:
   * Fields always overlap to at least 1/16 width.
 Example (England): you just draw a white rectangle, and a cross over it.
-  * When fields are big, that overlap should shun the edge: Example (Ukraine, Poland and other bicolours): one half is a rectangle, the other is a hexagon, with two vertices making that overlap.
+  * When fields are large, that overlap should shun the edge: Example (Ukraine, Poland and other bicolours): one half is a rectangle, the other is a hexagon, with two vertices making that overlap.
 * White fields adjacent to background:
   * Small (Norway, US): just white
   * Medium, both ends are of the same colour (Argentina, Oman): outline of that colour